ton-community/ton-docs/docs/v3/documentation/smart-contracts/tolk/tolk-vs-func/pack-to-from-cells.md

 ## Auto-generating prefixes for unions

-We've mentioned multiple times, that `T1 | T2` is encoded as TL/B Either: bit '0' + T1 OR bit '1' + T2.
+We've mentioned multiple times, that `T1 | T2` is encoded as TL-B Either: bit '0' + T1 OR bit '1' + T2.
 But what about wider unions?
 Say,

 ```tolk
 struct WithUnion {
     f: int8 | int16 | int32;